 Study 1 is completed, four articles have been submitted to journals on: (1) children’s views in child protection casework in general, (2) strengths-based practice in child welfare, (3) children’s participation in child protection decision-making from children’s perspectives, (4) children’s participation in child protection decision-making from child welfare workers’ perspectives.
 Study 1 is completed (data collection and publishing the results).

 Study 2 (interviews with workers, parents and children, including Client Engagement Scale from Yatchmenoff, 2005): What are stakeholders’ experiences and perceptions of the engagement process, including best practices that lead to successful engagement of workers and families?

-Interviews with families and child protection workers are in ongoing process in three counties in Estonia; in one county, data collection is completed, and in two counties, data is currently conducted.
+Interviews with families and child protection workers are in ongoing process in three counties in Estonia; in three counties, data collection is completed, and in two counties, data is currently conducted.
 Some of the data is in the process of analysis to be published in 2021.

 Study 3 (online survey with child protection workers, using questionnaire from Vis et al., 2012):

 Data collection is completed.
 In total, 106 child protection workers participated in the study, representing a response rate of 41.4% (256 child protection workers working in local governments in Estonia during the time of the study).
 Survey included two parts: quantitative (is et al., 2012 questionnaire) and qualitative (one open question: ‘Please describe, what are your thoughts on child participation in child protection cases?’).
 Data collection for the Study 3 is completed.
 Quantitative data is in the process of data analysis; qualitative part is completed and publication submitted to the journal.

 Toros, K. (2020).
 A Systematic Review of Children’s Participation in Child Protection Decision-Making: Tokenistic Presence or Not?
 Children & Society, doi:10.1111/chso.12418.
 Related to Study 1.